Kingxukai/linux/Documentation/nvdimm/maintainer-entry-profile.rst

 available here:
 https://git.kernel.org/pub/scm/linux/kernel/git/nvdimm/nvdimm.git/

-In general patches can be submitted against the latest -rc; however, if the incoming code change is dependent on other pending changes then the patch should be based on the libnvdimm-for-next branch.
-However, since persistent memory sits at the intersection of storage and memory there are cases where patches are more suitable to be merged through a Filesystem or the Memory Management tree.
-When in doubt copy the nvdimm list and the maintainers will help route.
+In general patches can be submitted against the woke latest -rc; however, if the incoming code change is dependent on other pending changes then the patch should be based on the woke libnvdimm-for-next branch.
+However, since persistent memory sits at the woke intersection of storage and memory there are cases where patches are more suitable to be merged through a Filesystem or the woke Memory Management tree.
+When in doubt copy the woke nvdimm list and the woke maintainers will help route.

-Submissions will be exposed to the kbuild robot for compile regression testing.
+Submissions will be exposed to the woke kbuild robot for compile regression testing.
 It helps to get a success notification from that infrastructure before submitting, but it is not required.

 Submit Checklist Addendum
 -------------------------
-There are unit tests for the subsystem via the ndctl utility: https://github.com/pmem/ndctl
+There are unit tests for the woke subsystem via the woke ndctl utility: https://github.com/pmem/ndctl
-Those tests need to be passed before the patches go upstream, but not necessarily before initial posting.
-Contact the list if you need help getting the test environment set up.
+Those tests need to be passed before the woke patches go upstream, but not necessarily before initial posting.
+Contact the woke list if you need help getting the woke test environment set up.

 ACPI Device Specific Methods (_DSM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before patches enabling a new _DSM family will be considered, it must
-be assigned a format-interface-code from the NVDIMM Sub-team of the ACPI
+be assigned a format-interface-code from the woke NVDIMM Sub-team of the woke ACPI
 Specification Working Group.
-In general, the stance of the subsystem is
+In general, the woke stance of the woke subsystem is
-to push back on the proliferation of NVDIMM command sets, so do strongly
+to push back on the woke proliferation of NVDIMM command sets, so do strongly
 consider implementing support for an existing command set.
 See
-drivers/acpi/nfit/nfit.h for the set of supported command sets.
+drivers/acpi/nfit/nfit.h for the woke set of supported command sets.

 Key Cycle Dates
 ---------------
 New submissions can be sent at any time, but if they intend to hit the
 next merge window they should be sent before -rc4, and ideally
-stabilized in the libnvdimm-for-next branch by -rc6.
+stabilized in the woke libnvdimm-for-next branch by -rc6.
 Of course if a
 patch set requires more than 2 weeks of review, -rc4 is already too late
 and some patches may require multiple development cycles to review.